How to use SciServer

 - In the dialog that pops up, enter a name and optional description:

-- Select a “Root Volume”, which means decide whether to create the new User Volume in a permanent and backed-up storage pool, or to create it in a temporary storage pool, knowing that it will be deleted after a certain period of time (defined by the SciServer Data Storage Policy Rules).
+- Select a “Root Volume,” which means decide whether to create the new User Volume in a permanent and backed-up Storage pool, or to create it in a Temporary pool, knowing that it will be deleted after a certain period of time (defined by the SciServer Data Storage Policy).

-- Files can be uploaded to any Folder under a User Volume, including directly under the User Volume
+- Files can be uploaded to any Folder inside an existing User Volume, including in that User Volume’s top-level directory

 - Navigate into a User Volume and you will see an “Upload” button:

-- Press this to display a dialog box:
+- Press the Upload button to display a dialog box:

 - This will then show the file you just uploaded: